GitXBot101/lazyleech/README.md

 - [CREDITS](#credits-)
 - [POINTS TO BE NOTED](#points-to-be-noted)

-# What is this repo about?
+# What is this repo about..?
 This is a telegram bot writen with pyrogram for leeching files on the internet to Telegram.

 [Bot Demo](https://t.me/joinchat/HC7YmklXMSRPH3N2)